-Concerning the business nature and operating locations, the Group is not aware of any significant use of water resources and did not encounter any significant issues in sourcing water that is fit for the purpose.
+Given the nature of our business and operating locations, the Group is not aware of any significant use of water resources and did not encounter any significant issues in sourcing water that is fit for the purpose.
 However, the Group is committed to continuously reducing the consumption intensity per square meter in five years (i.e. 2027).